 The protégé effect enables us to learn information better when we teach or intend to teach it to others, than when we learn it just for ourselves.
-The following article will show you how this effect works, and how you can take advantage of it in order to learn more effectively.
+The following article will show you how this effect works, and how you can take advantage of it in order to learn things in a new, effective way.

 How the protégé effect works

 The protégé effect helps us learn better through several mechanisms:

 - Expecting to teach others encourages the use of effective learning strategies, such as structuring the material and seeking out key pieces of information.

 - Expecting to teach also encourages metacognitive processing, which makes us more aware of our learning process, and helps us improve the way we learn.